umanzorurrutia/cse15l-lab-reports/lab1-report.md

 bash: cd: lecture1/Hello.java: Not a directory
 ```
 - `cd` with a file path does not take you to the file.
 It returns an error message stating the argument is not a directory because `cd` is meant to travel between directories.
+- In this example, the working directory was home.
+I attempted to travel to the file Hello.java using `cd`.
+Thus, an error returned because Hello.java is a file, not a directory.

 ### `ls` Tests